Livingston F.C.: Title wins and First Division return

 On 15 August 2009, Livingston opened their Third Division campaign against Montrose at home and ran out comfortable 2–0 winners.
 On 17 April 2010, Livingston won the Scottish Third Division title after drawing 0–0 at home to Berwick Rangers.
 Goalkeeper Roddy McKenzie saved a last minute penalty to ensure the title was on its way to Almondvale.
 The Lions ended the season on 78 points, 15 points ahead of second placed Forfar Athletic.
-The following season on 9 April 2011, Livingston secured the Second Division title with a second consecutive title win to earn promotion back to the Scottish First Division with a 3–0 victory over Stenhousemuir at Ochilview Park.
+The following season, on 9 April 2011, Livingston secured the Second Division title to earn a second consecutive promotion with a 3–0 victory over Stenhousemuir at Ochilview Park.
 On 9 February 2012, Bollan was sacked as manager after two and a half years in charge.
 Nine days later on 14 February 2012, John Hughes and John Collins were appointed as manager and director of football respectively.
 However, on 13 November 2012, it was announced that Hughes had left the club to take charge of Hartlepool United.
 Gareth Evans became manager after being promoted from his position as assistant manager but he was sacked on 28 February 2013 due to ‘concerns over his stewardship’.
 Collins subsequently resigned from his position as director of football.
-On 25 March 2013, Richie Burke was appointed as manager along with Mark Burchill as assistant manager.
+On 25 March 2013, Richie Burke was appointed as manager with Mark Burchill as assistant manager.
 Livingston ended season 2012–13 with a 4th-place finish in the First Division, their highest league finish since they were relegated from the SPL in 2006.
 On 12 September 2013, Burke resigned from his post as manager and was subsequently replaced by John McGlynn.
 When McGlynn took over Livingston were bottom of the Scottish Championship with only 1 point.
 Improved performances under his leadership took the club into contention for the promotion play-offs.
 As a result, he was awarded an extended contract in January 2014.
 Livingston eventually finished in 6th place in 2013–14.